alexhernandezgarcia/alexhernandezgarcia.github.io/resources/tutorial-git-pages.md

 ### 4. Pull request

-The changes we have just pushed belong to a separate branch `my-branch` that we created at the beginning in order to avoid working directly on the `master` branch.
-Whenever we are ready to incorporate our changes to the `master` branch, we can do it through a _pull request_.
+The changes we have just pushed belong to a separate branch `my-branch` that we created at the beginning in order to avoid working directly on the `main` branch.
+Whenever we are ready to incorporate our changes to the `main` branch, we can do it through a _pull request_.
 A pull request opens the process to merge one branch into another.
 Typically, after a pull request is open, someone in the team will review the changes to be merged, discuss potential issues and eventually merge the branches.

 To open a pull request, we can go to the URL of the repository on [GitHub](https://github.com/uss2021/uss2021.github.io), click on "branches", and on the right hand side of the branch we were working on under "Active branches" we can find "New pull request".
 In the next page, we have to make sure to correctlyset the desired "base repository" and branch---the target repository and branch to which we want to merge our branch---and "head repository"---the repository where we made our changes.
 We can further give a name and description to the pull request, and set the suitable revieweres so that they get notified.

-If the reviewers approve the pull request an merge it, our changes will become part of `master` and, if the project is a GitHub page, we will see our changes online!
+If the reviewers approve the pull request an merge it, our changes will become part of `main` and, if the project is a GitHub page, we will see our changes online!

 ## To know more